rephus/CV/cv.md

 Insight: Smart team of people with different approaches to work.
-We all worked really hard on doing a codebase refactor in 6 weeks, defining and creating from scratch all the existing platform features in new Django, Flask and Scala docker microservices.
+We all worked really hard on doing a codebase refactor in 6 weeks, defining and creating from scratch all the existing platform features in new Django, Flask docker microservices.
 We then shifted to a squads-based structure, and I joined the one in charge of the billing process.